MicrosoftDocs/IntuneDocs.cs-cz/intune/apps/company-portal-app.md

 search.appverid: MET150
 ms.custom: intune-azure
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 4fcec6c264a97d710e3061c289d6898297ef61be
+ms.openlocfilehash: b750c09207b1950aa27a5f2cae1267503537b6e7
-ms.sourcegitcommit: 4bf23327af734a9811d555fbd566c31239e2acd6
+ms.sourcegitcommit: 01fb3d844958a0e66c7b87623160982868e675b0
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/29/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "72999526"
+ms.locfileid: "74199201"
 ---
 # <a name="how-to-configure-the-microsoft-intune-company-portal-app"></a>Konfigurace aplikace Portál společnosti služby Microsoft Intune

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

 Portál společnosti v Microsoft Intune je místo, odkud mají uživatelé přístup k firemním datům a kde můžou dělat běžné úkoly, jako je registrace zařízení, instalace aplikací nebo vyhledání informací pro oddělení IT v případě žádosti o podporu.
-Kromě toho aplikace Portál společnosti umožňuje uživateli zabezpečený přístup k prostředkům společnosti.
-Aplikace Portál společnosti poskytuje několik různých stránek, například domů, aplikace, podrobnosti o aplikaci, zařízení a podrobnosti o zařízení.
-K rychlému vyhledání aplikací v rámci Portál společnosti můžete aplikace filtrovat na stránce aplikace.
+Additionally, the company portal app allows user to securely access company resources.
+The company portal app provides several different pages, such as Home, Apps, App details, Devices, and Device details.
+To quickly find apps within the Company Portal, you can filter the apps on the Apps page.

 > [!IMPORTANT]
-> Aby bylo možné podporovat Firebase Cloud Messaging (FCM) Google, musíte aplikaci pro Android Portál společnosti aktualizovat na nejnovější verzi.
-Další informace najdete v tématu Co je nového – [aktualizace aplikace pro Android portál společnosti na nejnovější verzi](../fundamentals/whats-new.md#update-your-android-company-portal-app-to-the-latest-version-).
+> To support Google’s Firebase Cloud Messaging (FCM), you must update your Android Company Portal app to the latest version.

 > [!Tip]
 > Když si portál společnosti přizpůsobíte, bude se vaše konfigurace vztahovat na web portálu společnosti i na aplikace Portál společnosti.
-Všimněte si, že uživatelé musí mít přiřazenou licenci Intune pro přístup k webu Portál společnosti.
+Note that users must have an Intune license assigned to access the Company Portal website.

-Přizpůsobením Portál společnosti umožníte vašim koncovým uživatelům známé a užitečné možnosti.
-Provedete to tak, že na portálu Intune vyberete **klientské aplikace** > **branding a přizpůsobení**a pak nakonfigurujete požadovaná nastavení.
+By customizing the Company Portal, you will help provide a familiar and helpful experience for your end users.
+To do this, in the Intune portal, select **Client apps** > **Branding and customization**, and then configure the required settings.

-Když uživatel instaluje aplikaci pro iOS z Portál společnosti, zobrazí se výzva.
-K tomu dochází, když je aplikace pro iOS propojená s obchodem s aplikacemi, která je propojená s programem Volume purchase program (VPP), nebo propojená s obchodní aplikací (LOB).
-Tato výzva umožní uživatelům přijmout akci nebo povolit správu aplikace.
-Výzva zobrazí název vaší společnosti, nebo pokud název vaší společnosti není k dispozici, zobrazí se **portál společnosti** .
+When a user is installing an iOS application from the Company Portal they will receive a prompt.
+This occurs when the iOS app is linked to the app store, linked to a volume-purchase program (VPP), or linked to a line-of-business (LOB) app.
+The prompt allows the users to accept the action or allow management of the app.
+The prompt will display your company name, or when your company name is unavailable, **Company Portal** will be displayed.

 > [!Note]
 > Pokud používáte Azure Government, nabízí se protokoly aplikace koncovým uživatelům, aby se rozhodli o způsobu sdílení po inicializaci procesu získání pomoci s problémem.
 Pokud ale Azure Government nepoužíváte, Portál společnosti pro Windows 10 bude odesílat protokoly aplikace přímo Microsoftu, když uživatel iniciuje proces pro získání pomoci s problémem.
 Odesílání protokolů aplikace do Microsoftu usnadní řešení problémů.